pkhead/luahk/README.md

 Debug and Release correspond to "luahk.exe", and Debug Console and Release with Console correspond to "luahkc.exe"

 # Documentation
+`void os.throttle(boolean throttle)`

+If set to `true`, the program will begin sleeping for a few milliseconds after a message in the Windows message queue has been processed.
+This will lower CPU time.

+This is set to true by default.

+The wait is 8 milliseconds, about 120 Hz, but this can be changed in config.h

 `void os.tick()`

 Returns the time that has passed since the application started.